Skip to main content

 How are gynecologic cancers prevented?

-Dr. Axmann and Dr. Whitaker use multiple tools and screenings to help prevent gynecologic cancers.
+Dr. Axmann uses multiple tools and screenings to help prevent gynecologic cancers.
 The most common include:

 • Pap smears to test for precancerous changes in the cervix